 Amusement parks are a no-brainer.
 The bigger parks like Valley Fair has extended the season past the Memorial Day to Labor Day norm, but the rest is just open for this limited-time season.
-Check out Big Kahuna Fun Park in Spicer, Casey’s Amusement Park in Alexandria, Paul Bunyan Land and Pirates Cove both in Brainerd, or Wild Mountain Waterpark in Taylors Falls.
+Visit Big Kahuna Fun Park in Spicer, Casey’s Amusement Park in Alexandria, Paul Bunyan Land and Pirates Cove both in Brainerd, or Wild Mountain Waterpark in Taylors Falls.

-Watch some Fast Cars
+Watch Some Fast Cars

 The Jeffers Petroglyphs